jimmynotjim/Alfred-Eject-Disks/README.md

 ## Compatibility

-This extension has only been tested on Alfred 2.0 that supports the '.alfredworkflow' file type.
+This extension has only been tested on Alfred 2.0 that supports the `.alfredworkflow` file type.

 ## Assets